lacrendic/rdevs/README.md

-## shoRcut
+## shoRtcut

-shoRcut is an R package to make the life with R even more easier.
+shoRtcut is an R package to make the life with R even more easier.

 ### Installation